qchuchu/fri_web_osy/README.md

 This project is a search engine with a good looking terminal interface and some queries to test our search algorithm.
 This algorithm is based on the TW-IDF described in [this paper](https://frncsrss.github.io/papers/rousseau-cikm2013.pdf), where we compute the link between words in a fixed window.

+We also added two other term-weighting models :

+- TF-IDF
+- Okapi-BM25

 [![screenshot](https://raw.githubusercontent.com/qchuchu/google-1998/master/assets/screenshot.png)](https://raw.githubusercontent.com/qchuchu/google-1998/master/assets/screenshot.png)

 ## Setting up the project